 Blogging without knowledge

 It is somewhat difficult and time-consuming in India.
-Although there are many courses available on the internet, many of them are not as good as conventional education techniques.
+Although there are many courses available on the internet, most of them are not as good as conventional education.

 Weak In English Writing Skill